 Is a degree in hospitality management worth it?

-Hospitality management as a career allows the graduate to pursue different options based on his or her interests.
+The food service industry and hospitality management as a career allows the graduate to pursue different options based on his or her interests.
 According to the World Travel and Tourism Council, more than 10 percent of all worldwide jobs relate to the hospitality industry.
 With so many potential job openings, graduates have a higher chance of finding immediate employment upon conferment.
 Also, hospitality degrees provide the option to switch careers if one doesn’t turn out to be a good fit.
 Hospitality management degrees are often offered as a fast-track one to two-year program with a low tuition cost and high return on investment.

-Is a culinary arts degree worth it?
+Is a culinary arts education worth it?

-Another typical question of prospective hospitality management and culinary arts students is how long they will need to commit to either of the programs.
+Another typical question of prospective hospitality management and culinary students is how long they will need to commit to either of the programs.
 According to the Culinary Institute of America, students can expect to attend culinary school an average of one to four years.
 The length of the program depends on what type of degree is being earned, which ranges from certificate to master’s level.
 Hospitality management degrees are usually a maximum of three years, but may be done in as little as two years.

-Many chefs will recommend culinary arts school for prospective professionals.
+Many chefs will recommend culinary school for prospective professionals.
 Not only will the student get an overview of cooking techniques and basics, but also can choose specialization.
 For instance, not all culinary school graduates because line cooks.
 Many go on to work as pastry chefs, food researchers, and caterers.

 Most Popular Schools with Online Culinary & Personal Services Degree Programs